-I am a PhD candidate in the Neuroscience and Cognitive Science PhD Program at the University of Maryland.
 I research the underlying neural and physiological mechanisms of mental effort, motor performance and human-device interaction.

 Christopher has over 10 years of experience working as an occupational therapist (OT).
 He developed a passion for neurorehabilitation while working at Walter Reed National Military Medical Center from 2011-2017.
 During this time, he also co-founded GoTherapy, a non-profit dedicated to increasing rehabilitation access in West Africa.
 He spearheaded GoTherapy’s efforts to develop the Stroke Community Re-Integration Program (SCRIP) in Dodowa, Ghana.